sustrik/libdill/tutorial.md

 Now we can start doing the actual interesting stuff.

-Libdill's `tcp_listen()` function can be used to create listening TCP socket.
+`tcp_listen()` function can be used to create listening TCP socket.
 The socket will be used to accept new TCP connections from the clients:

 ```c
 ipaddr addr;